 $ vault write sys/rotate/config interval=2160hSuccess!
 Data written to: sys/rotate/config

 Configure the maximum number of encryption operations per key.

 $ vault write sys/rotate/config max_operations=123456789Success!
 Data written to: sys/rotate/config

 $ vault operator rotate

-This will output the key version and installation time:
+Example output: The output displays the key version and installation time.

-This will add a new key to the keyring.
+This adds a new key to the keyring.
 All new values written to the storage backend will be encrypted with this new key.